meg-codes/bash-notes/Utilities.md

 `grep -E "(foo|bar)" file` would match "foo" OR "bar".
 Note that the parenthesis are special characters when `-E` is invoked.

-As noted above, python, perl, PHP, etc. all have versions of the regex, and they often linclude much more functionality and more online support for checkers.
+As noted above, python, perl, PHP, etc. all have versions of the regex, and they often include much more functionality and more online support for checkers.

 But `grep` is widely available and doesn't require extra framework in the code.
+MacOS has a different version of `grep` than most Unix/Linux distributions, so online guides may not work.
+You can use a utility like [Homebrew](https://brew.sh) to install GNU versions of it (and other utilities).

 ## Editing streams - `sed`